Anomalous dissipation via spontaneous stochasticity with a two-dimensional autonomous velocity field: Introduction

 Multiplying by $(\theta_{\kappa} - H)$ and integrating in space-time (mollifying and passing to the limit) we find

-from which we conclude \eqref{eq:NoAnomalousDissipation}. \end{remark} \begin{remark}[Uniqueness for the advection equation and weak Sard property] For any autonomous, divergence-free velocity field $u = \nabla^\perp H \in C^0(\T^2)$ we say that it satisfies the \emph{weak Sard property} if and only if
+from which we conclude \eqref{eq:NoAnomalousDissipation}. { A natural question is whether one can construct an example in which anomalous dissipation occurs for every initial datum that is not a steady state.} \end{remark} \begin{remark} An autonomous, divergence-free velocity field $u = \nabla^\perp H \in C^0(\T^2)$ satisfies the \emph{weak Sard property} if

-This is a necessary and sufficient condition for uniqueness of solutions at the level of the advection equation, as proved by Alberti, Bianchini and Crippa in \cite[Theorem 4.7]{ABC14}.
-We notice that the autonomous velocity field in Theorem \ref{thm-main} does not satisfy the weak Sard property.
-Indeed, supposing by contradiction that $u$ satisfies the weak Sard property we find that solutions to the advection equation are unique and hence contradict a result by Rowan \cite[Theorem 1.3]{R23}. \end{remark} \begin{remark}[Forced steady state of two-dimensional Euler equations] The velocity field $u$ is a steady solution of the two-dimensional Euler equations with a body force, more precisely it follows from \eqref{eq:NS-nonlinear} and the Leray projector operator that there exists a $p \in C^{1, \alpha} (\T^2)$ and a divergence free force $F \in C^\alpha (\T^2; \R^2)$\footnote{The $\alpha \in (0,1)$ is the one in the statement of the Theorem~\ref{thm-main}.} such that
+This is a necessary and sufficient condition for uniqueness of solutions at the level of the advection equation, as proved by Alberti, Bianchini and Crippa in \cite[Theorem 4.7]{ABC14}. { The autonomous velocity field in Theorem \ref{thm-main} cannot satisfy the weak Sard property, otherwise this would imply uniqueness of solutions to the advection equation, contradicting a result of Rowan \cite[Theorem 1.3]{R23}.} \end{remark} \begin{remark}[Forced steady state of two-dimensional Euler equations] { Given \(\alpha \in [0,1)\), the velocity field \(u\) constructed in Theorem~\ref{thm-main} is a steady solution to the two-dimensional Euler equations with a body force \(F \in C^{\alpha}(\mathbb{T}^2)\) and a pressure \(p \in C^{1,\alpha}(\mathbb{T}^2)\), obtained via the Leray projector } \end{remark}